mauricedb/Cedar.HttpCommandHandling/README.md

 3. Commands are PUT encouraging idempotent handling.
 4. Strategies to support command versioning using Content-Type.
 5. An optional .NET client library to facilitate simple command invocation.
-6. Suppot for IETF HTTP Problem Details for exception handling
+6. IETF HTTP Problem Details for exception handlings
 7. Simple to test.

 ### Example